The Republic of Thieves: Synopsis

-The book begins with the first meeting of Locke and Sabetha, the woman that he has been in love with throughout the series but has not been introduced until this book.
+The book begins with the first meeting of Locke and Sabetha, the woman that he has been in love with throughout the series and was first introduced in flashbacks in The Lies of Locke Lamora.
 Sabetha and Locke meet when they are still part of the child thief gang and she is charged with guiding him.

 After this flashback, the scene shifts to the fallout from Red Seas Under Red Skies where Locke is dying and Jean is charged with helping him.
 Patience, of the Bondsmagi appears and offers the pair a deal.
 They can work with her faction of the Bondsmagi in order to rig elections in exchange for money and Locke's life.
 The catch is the fact that Sabetha is working for the other side.

 From this point, the book switches between flashbacks concerning Locke and Sabetha learning from Father Chains and the present games between Sabetha and Locke.

 Plot summary

-The book begins with the first meeting of Locke and Sabetha, the woman that he has been in love with throughout the series but who has not been introduced until this book.
+The book begins with the first meeting of Locke and Sabetha, the woman that he has been in love with throughout the series.
 Sabetha and Locke meet when they are still part of the Shade's Hill gang under the Thiefmaker and she's charged with making sure he and two other troublemakers do not get caught.
 After this, Locke falls for her but does not get to see her often.
 He stays awake at night looking for her.
 One day, Locke returns to Shade's Hill to hear from the older children that Sabetha has drowned and he will never see her again.

 After this flashback, the scene shifts to the fallout from Red Seas Under Red Skies where Locke is dying and Jean is working to save his life.
 Jean brings each Physiker, or doctor, to Locke in hopes that they can save him.
 Jean kidnaps a physiker who has been unwilling to help.
 He is unable to help, but Locke and Jean soon have a party of thieves beating them due to kidnapping the physiker.
 Patience, of the Bondsmagi, appears after they have been beaten and offers the pair a deal.
 They can work with her faction of the Bondsmagi in order to rig elections, in favor of the Deep Roots Party, in exchange for money and Locke's life.
 They agree.

 After agreeing, the Bondsmagi carry Locke to the ship to Karthain while Jean walks.
 Once aboard, they bring Locke to a special room where they will perform the healing.
 During the healing, Locke sees his dead associate, Bug, with blackened eyes warning him.
 The ceremony is finally complete and Locke is alive and hungry.
 The Bondsmagi are all extremely tired from helping.
 Afterward they learn that Sabetha is working for the other side, the Black Iris party, and has been there a few days.